stratisMarkou/random-walks/content/analysis-i/ch02-conv-seq/content.md

 <br>

-If two sequences converge, one of which converges to $0$, then the product of their terms converges to $0$ as well.
+If a sequence converegs to $0$ and another sequence is bounded, then the product of their terms converges to $0$ as well.
 This is a useful intermediate step for showing that a product of sequences converges to the product of their limits.

 <div class="lemma">